Resources to help you better understand and comply with U.S. data privacy laws.

-How does Scheduling help me comply with these U.S. state laws?
+How does Acuity Scheduling help me comply with these U.S. state laws?

-Squarespace Scheduling is designed to allow you to comply with the requirements of these U.S. state laws.
+Acuity is designed to allow you to comply with the requirements of these U.S. state laws.
 However, being compliant is ultimately up to you.
 How you use and configure your account, and what data you collect from clients, will factor into your compliance.
-In Scheduling, you can:
+In Acuity, you can:

 - Display terms and conditions in your scheduling instructions.

 - Use intake forms to get consent to your terms from your clients, and you can require clients to agree to your terms before buying a package or signing up for a subscription.